apache/nuttx-apps/examples/README.txt

     b.
 I added som C logic to palette-ize the RGB image in the GIMP .c file
     c.
 Then I add some simple run-length encoding to palette-ized image.

-    NOTE: As of this writing, not all of the scaling options and combinations have been tested.
+    NOTE: As of this writing, most of the pixel depth, scaling options, and combinations thereof  have not been tested.

 examples/nxtext
 ^^^^^^^^^^^^^^^